wizo06/japanese/docs/index.md

 Before you start learning Japanese grammar from this guide, I would like you to read this page first.

+First, allow me to define two words that I will be using a lot:

+- **NL** means native language.
+This is the language that you're most comfortable with.
+For some people, it's just one.
+For others, it could be many.
+- **TL** means target language.
+This is the new language that you're trying to learn.

-Here is the most important advice for learning languages: **your interest in learning a language will far outweight any learning methodology**.
-It doesn't matter if a methodology that someone told you is "objectively" more efficient than your current one; if that methodology isn't engaging or fun for you, then it's useless.
+Next, allow me to give you the most important advice for learning languages: **your interest in learning your TL will far outweight any learning methodology**.
+It doesn't matter if a methodology that someone told you is "objectively" more efficient than your current one; if that methodology isn't engaging or fun for you, then it's useless because you will eventually quit.
+The only way to get good at your TL is to spend time in it.
+This is a marathon, not a sprint, so it's important that you keep yourself motivated and interested in spending time in your TL.

 With that being said, there are scientific studies about second language acquisition that we can use as foundations for learning languages more efficiently.
 In this page, I'd like to present to you Dr. Krashen's theory about language acquisition.